Birmingham Blitz: Timeline of events

 The first air raid on the city took place on 9 August 1940, carried out by a single aircraft which dropped its bombs on Erdington.
 One person was killed, and six injured.
 On 13 August the aircraft factory in Castle Bromwich which produced Spitfires was attacked.
 Eleven bombs hit the main target causing significant damage.
 7 people were killed, and 41 injured.
 The first raid on the city centre occurred on 25/26 August, 25 people were killed in the raid, and the roof and interior of the old Market Hall in the Bull Ring was destroyed after being set ablaze by incendiary bombs.
 Birmingham Small Arms plant at Small Heath, the sole producer of service rifle barrels and main aircraft machine guns, was first bombed on the same day, resulting in one high explosive bomb and a shower of incendiaries hitting the main barrel mill.

 Regular small raids followed over August, September, October and early November.
-The city centre was badly hit between 25–30 October.
+The city centre was badly hit between 25 and 30 October.
 Among the buildings hit were Birmingham University, the Art Gallery and the Town Hall.
 The roof of the Council House was damaged by fire, and on the 29th, St Philip's Cathedral suffered serious fire damage after being hit by an incendiary.

 In November 1940, a series of heavy air raids on Birmingham took place.
 Between the 19th and 28th of that month around 800 people were killed and 2,345 injured, with 20,000 civilians made homeless.

 On the first evening of the bombing, just five days after the devastating attack on nearby Coventry, the first major air raid was launched against Birmingham, when around 440 bombers attacked the city, killing 450 people and badly injuring 540.
 Around 400 tonnes of high explosives were dropped during the raid, including 18 parachute mines.
 The raid turned out to be the most severe attack on Birmingham in the course of the war.
 A number of factories were badly damaged in the raid, including the Lucas Industries and GEC works.
-The BSA factory was badly damaged, causing loss of production and trapping hundreds of workers.
+The Birmingham Small Arms Company (BSA) factory was badly damaged, causing loss of production and trapping hundreds of workers.
 53 employees were killed, 89 were injured, 30 of them seriously, and rifle production was halted for three months.
 The resulting delays in productions reportedly caused most worries to Prime Minister Winston Churchill among all the industrial damage during the Blitz, so the Ministry of Supply and BSA immediately began a process of production dispersal throughout Britain, through the shadow factory scheme.
 A member of the Home Guard and one of the company's electricians were later awarded the George Medal for their bravery in helping the trapped workers.

 The following night 200 bombers returned for another heavy raid, dropping 118 tonnes of explosives and 9,500 incendiaries, causing widespread damage.
 The main bus depot in Hockley was among the buildings hit, destroying or damaging 100 vehicles.